 Instructions

-- Soak the pearl barley in cold water.
+- Soak the barley: Place the pearl barley in a bowl and cover with cold water.
+Set aside to soak.

-- Add carrots, turnips, and celery.
+- Add root vegetables: Add the carrots, turnips, and celery.
 Season with salt and pepper.
 Cover and cook for 30 minutes.